Causal Structure for Generalized Spinfoams: The Causal EPRL-KKL Spinfoam Vertex

 According to the analysis in \cite{Dona:2020}, for non-degenerate Lorentzian boundary conditions describing a Regge geometry, the quantity

 is, essentially, the 4D dihedral angle associated with a wedge $(v,f)$, as determined by the 3D Regge geometry on the boundary of the vertex.
 The analysis of the previous section suggests that the causal structure of the 2-skeleton of the EPRL-KKL is encoded in this quantity.
-This motivates defining a causal vertex amplitude in a way similar to \cite{Bianchi:2024}:
+We can follow a brute force procedure and defining a causal vertex amplitude in a way similar to \cite{Bianchi:2024}:

 where $\Theta$ denotes the step function.
 The EPRL-KKL amplitude is recovered by summing over all possible assignments of orientations to the wedges,

 The sum contains $2^{M}$ terms, where $M$ is the number of wedges in the vertex $v$.